GuiLLeMet85/ih-project1-template/README.md

 ## Description

-The game show a map with the names of countries/continents for 5 seconds.
+The game shows a map with the names of countries/continents for 5 seconds.
 The player must memorize it.

 Then, the following screen show a picture with a part of this map (country or continent).
 At the bottom, there will be several buttons with all names of the countries/continents that show it before on the map.